jrean/laravel-user-verification/README.md

 ## E-mail

-This package offers to send an email with a link containing the verification token.
+This package offers to send an e-mail with a link containing the verification token.

-Please refer to the Laravel documentation for the proper email component configuration.
+Please refer to the Laravel documentation for the proper e-mail component configuration.

 ### E-mail View